taskrfile/taskr/README.md

 ```

 # Sidenote
-While I do my best to keep it functional, stable, and useful, **things can (and probably will) break from time to time**.
+While I do my best to keep this functional, stable, and useful, **things can (and probably will) break from time to time**.

 Please use it with caution.
 Contributions, bug reports, and ideas are always welcome.